-Using order bumps you will encourage customers in the Woocommerce checkout to instantly increases conversions and maximize profits by showing them additional products.
+Using order bumps you will encourage customers in the WooCommerce checkout to instantly increases conversions and maximize profits by showing them additional products.
 The more order bumps you add the more the average order value will increase.

 To enable this setting, go to Cartflows and add order bumps.
-Select specific colors, skins, positioning for the bump.
+Select specific colors, skins, and positioning for the bump.
 You will see a lot of options, so go through them very carefully.

 This is very painful when a customer abandons their cart and all their products get lost.
 More than 80% of the sales often get lost due to cart abandonment.